graphql/graphql-over-http/README.md

 Clients MUST NOT send GET requests for non-query operations.

-Clients SHOULD NOT send a `Content-type` header on a GET request.
+Clients SHOULD NOT send a `Content-Type` header on a GET request.

 ### Example